RauschSchottManuel/RauschSchottManuel/README.md

-### Hi there
+### Hi there,

-My name is Manuel Rausch-Schott.
+my name is Manuel Rausch-Schott.
 I am a Developer from Austria.

 ### Langues & Frameworks